 Following on our successful incubation of seven NJ news start-ups in October, 2013, the NJ News Commons is recruiting a new class of entrepreneurs to expand the NJ news ecosystem.
-This comes on the heels of mass layoffs at Patch, announced in January, and is aimed at helping former Patch editors and others who are interested in launching news sites in New Jersey.
+This comes on the heels of mass layoffs at Patch, announced in January, and significant bloodletting at the Star-Ledger and NJ.com, and is aimed at helping recently downsized journalists and others who are interested in launching news sites in New Jersey.

 For more information, please write to Debbie Galant.